 Supporting WOTS on Chrysalis Phase 2 (and only allowing to send to non WOTS addresses): while this was also a viable option, we decided to not include support for WOTS as it brought a number of legacy problems we did not want includedf:

 - WOTS signatures are very large and make up a disproportional amount of data in a transaction (note that our PoW requirement in Chrysalis' Phase 2 was dependent on the size of the message).
 Additionally, there were no real bounds on how big such signatures could grow to (even if per default we only supported 3 security levels in our libraries).

 - We would have needed to pollute our new Chrysalis Phase 2 models with support for these addresses and signatures, adding unnecessary complexity to what should be a clean protocol.

 - Chrysalis Phase 2 nodes would have needed to keep a spent address list to inform wallets that they had vulernable addresses.

-The developed migration mechanism is built from following components:
+The developed migration mechanism was built from following components:

-Treasury Output: an object which specifies an amount of tokens held in the treasury.
+Treasury Output: an object which specified an amount of tokens held in the treasury.

-Treasury Input: an object which references a previous
+Treasury Input: an object which referenced a previous

 Treasury Inputreferencing the last